jlouisbru/grade-tracking-Canvas-API/README.md

   <li>Your Canvas API key provides access to your Canvas account</li>
   <li>The key is stored securely in the Script Properties and not visible to others</li>
   <li>When entered in cell B5, it will be read once and then stored securely</li>
-  <li>Before sharing your spreadsheet, use "Canvas Tools > Clear API Key" to remove it</li>
 </ul>

 <h2>🐞 Troubleshooting</h2>